 - 1. Write a C program to read contents from a file character by character - 2.
-Write a C program to append Text to a File
+Write a C program to append Text to a File Signature of the Faculty

 WEEK 14: Programs on files

 Write a C program to copy contents from one file to another using file